 Once upon a time eating a pint a day was a regular routine for Jenny, happy times spent reminiscing about the days of her youth when she and her brother enjoyed racing each other to the local Rite Aid to see who would win the first scoop.
 For Jenny, any flavor except chocolate would do.
 No sharing.
 “I licked it, so it’s mine”, they would play.

 This went on for years.
 In time Jenny grew up becoming one of the most commanding ice cream lovers LA had ever known, until the day she found herself face to face with Lactose.
-Lactose Intolerance had infiltrated her deepest and began traumatizing her from her innermost core in the form of gut wrenching pains every time she tried to fulfill her craving for the dairy favorite.
+Lactose Intolerance had infiltrated and began traumatizing her from her innermost core in the form of gut wrenching pains every time she tried to fulfill her craving for the dairy favorite.
 She would have to be strong, put her urges aside and eventually mastermind a plan to allow her and others to beat Lactose at its own game.

 Never fear!
 Little Damage is here.